Assistant Professor/Plant Ecologist -

-The Department of Plant Biology, Ecology, and Evolution at Oklahoma State University in Stillwater seeks a tenure-track Assistant Professor to begin August 2019.
-The ideal candidate will address fundamental questions in biology with research interests in plant secondary metabolism (broadly defined), including specialties such as biochemistry, genetics, molecular biology, and/or ethnobotany of plant secondary metabolites, or other related fields.
-The position will complement departmental strengths in cell and molecular biology, genetics, evolutionary biology, and ecology, and help support the newly created pre-pharmacy and pre-forensics options in the plant biology major.
+The Department of Plant Biology, Ecology, and Evolution at Oklahoma State University in Stillwater (http://plantbio.okstate.edu) seeks a tenure-track Assistant Professor to begin August 2020.
+The ideal candidate will address fundamental questions in Plant Ecology, using approaches that contain a molecular, genetic, or chemical component.
+The successful candidate's research specialty may include, but is not limited to, chemical ecology, population or landscape genetics, or ecological -omics.
+The position will complement departmental strengths in cell and molecular biology, genetics, evolutionary biology, and ecology.
 The successful candidate is expected to build an innovative, externally-funded research program, and contribute to undergraduate and graduate teaching and mentoring.
-A Ph.D. in plant biology or related fields is required; postdoctoral experience is expected.
-All applications should be submitted online through Interfolio (http://apply.interfolio.com/54165).
-Include 1) cover letter, 2) CV, 3) statements of research accomplishments and future objectives, 4) teaching philosophy and goals, and 5) at least three letters of recommendation, to be uploaded through Interfolio.
-Women and minority candidates are especially encouraged to apply.
-Review of applications will begin November 1 and continue until position is filled, contingent upon availability of funding.
-Contact information: Destiny Goree, firstname.lastname@example.org, 405-744-5559.
+Effective and engaging teaching of introductory courses in plant biology and/or ecology and an advanced course in the candidate's specialty is expected.
+A Ph.D. in ecology, evolution, plant biology, or related fields is required; postdoctoral experience is expected.
+All applications should be submitted online through lnterfolio (http://apply.interfolio.com/67955).
+Include 1) cover letter, 2) CV, 3) statement of research accomplishments and future objectives, 4) statement of teaching philosophy and goals, and 5) names and contact information for three references.
+Candidates from groups underrepresented in science and academia are especially encouraged to apply.
+Review of applications will begin November 22 and continue until position is filled, contingent upon availability of funding.
+Contact information: Destiny Goree, firstname.lastname@example.org, 405-744-5559. http://plantbio.okstate.edu.

 Oklahoma State University is an Affirmative Action/Equal Opportunity/E-verify employer committed to diversity and all qualified applicants will receive consideration for employment and will not be discriminated against based on age, race, color, religion, sex, sexual orientation, genetic information, gender identity, national origin, disability, protected veteran status, or other protected category.
 OSU is a VEVRAA Federal Contractor and desires priority referrals of protected veterans for its openings.
 OSU will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or (c) consistent with the contractor’s legal duty to furnish information.
 41 CFR 60-1.35(c)